Burnham Market Churches - St Margaret's, Burnham Market (formerly Burnham Norton)

 Burnham Norton Village

-The original village was probably on the footpath that passes the church, but as a result of plague and a livelihood from salt pans, parishioners in the Middle Ages moved closer to the sea, their small village now lying adjacent to the salt marshes and the North Norfolk Coast path.
+The original village was probably around the footpath that passes the church, but as a result of either plague and/or the increase of salt pans for medieval trade, the inhabitants moved closer to the sea, where the village is today.

 Highest of the benefice churches.